top of page

 Grace Chamberlain Vibberts (1878-1945)

-Video courtesy of the University of Saint Joseph's Art Museum, West Hartford, Connecticut
+Video courtesy of the University of Saint Joseph's Art Museum, West Hartford, CT

 bottom of page